joaotavora/sly-named-readtables/README.md

 Since this is an external contrib with both Elisp and Lisp parts, merely loading the Elisp will have little effect.
-The contrib has to registered in SLY's `sly-contribs` variable for SLY to take care of loading the Lisp side on demand.
+The contrib has to be registered in SLY's `sly-contribs` variable for SLY to take care of loading the Lisp side on demand.

 For convenience, the `sly-named-readtables-autoloads` file takes care